Abdulhamid97Mousa/RHCSA-EX200/EX200-Exam-Questions/README.md

 Create a new logical volume as required:

-- Name the logical volume as database, belongs to datastore of the volume group, size is 60 PE.
+- Name the logical volume as database, belongs to datastore of the volume group, size is `60 PE`.
-- Expansion size of each volume in volume group datastore is 16MB.
+- Expansion size of each volume in volume group datastore is `16MB`.
 - Use ext3 to format this new logical volume, this logical volume should automatically mount to `/mnt/database`.

 ## Answer:15 Create a logical volume